Hannalysis/100DaysOfCode/README.md

 Much like yesterday, today I wanted to continue working on the CSS project.

 I started by adding more containers, to then flex the items to the best of my ability, and also made a fair amount of margin, padding and gap alterations as my page started to take a better shape.
-I then realised my entire page was looking extremely elongated (partly used to using a widescreen monitor) however, I could negate this by adding pmargins to each of my main container blocks (by using padding on the left and right of each container), and made the content appear more portrait.
+I then realised my entire page was looking extremely elongated (partly used to using a widescreen monitor) however, I could negate this by adding margins to each of my main container blocks (by using padding on the left and right of each container), and made the content appear more portrait.

 I managed to get the page in a good enough state to complete the exercise, and it's an active webpage on github here https://hannalysis.github.io/odin-landing-page/
 This by no means I'm done with it, as I expect once I have gotten more web dev experience I would like to come back and make the final tweaks to mimic the original image.